dkagramanyan/wc_cv/docs/examples/styleswin.md

 [StyleSwin](https://github.com/microsoft/StyleSwin) (a Swin-transformer StyleGAN) specialised for generating WC-Co microstructure SEM images.
-Upstream StyleSwin is **unconditional**; this fork adds **class-conditional** generation over the three grain classes and wires the training evaluation into combra: on every **snapshot** tick it scores generated samples with {py:func}`combra.metrics.compute_all_metrics` and logs the results to TensorBoard — the same integration as {doc}`san_v2` and {doc}`diffit`.
+Upstream StyleSwin is **unconditional**; this fork adds **class-conditional** generation over the three grain classes and wires the training evaluation into combra: on every **snapshot** tick it scores generated samples with combra's sharded split-API metrics (numerically equivalent to {py:func}`combra.metrics.compute_all_metrics`) and logs the results to TensorBoard — the same integration as {doc}`san_v2` and {doc}`diffit`.

 Conditioning reuses the san-v2 techniques: the generator embeds the one-hot label into the